Last updated on September 27th, 2018 at 11:15 am

-The third tip for how to soothe a teething baby would be cold fomula or breastmilk.
+The second tip for how to soothe a teething baby would be cold fomula or breastmilk.
 The same basic principle of the pacifier in the freezer is applied to a bottle.
 The cold helps soothe those sore gums, and what better way than to feed baby a cold bottle.
 Now, this would only be an option if you are bottle-feeding.
 Fear not though, there are still other ways to soothe a teething baby!

 3. Sucking on a cold washcloth

-The fourth suggestion for how to soothe a teething baby would be to grab a clean washcloth and put some ice cold water on it.
+The third suggestion for how to soothe a teething baby would be to grab a clean washcloth and put some ice cold water on it.
 Then, rub it on baby’s gums or even let him/her suck on the washcloth.
 Are you seeing a theme here?
 Cold is going to be your best friend when it comes to soothing a teething baby.

 4. Teething toys

-The fifth idea on how to soothe a teething baby is to use toys, but not just any toys…teething toys!
+The fourth idea on how to soothe a teething baby is to use toys, but not just any toys…teething toys!
 The point of teething toys is that it helps baby break those teeth through their gum.
 The idea is that the more they are chewing on something, the sooner those teeth will erupt.
 There are so many different kinds, check out a few of them here on Amazon: